Nexxus/NSK/README.md

 ```
 This will take a while...

 After installation, some parameters will be asked.
 You can enter thru most of them.
 The database does not need to exist yet, but the database user does need to exist.
 For _database_user_ and _database_password_ you need to enter the appropiate values.
 For the _secret_ enter a random value of your liking.
+These parameters can be edited later in file _./app/config/parameters.yml_.

 ### 5. Install the database